-On October 24, 2019, in conjunction with its proposed revisions to the loan-level certifications, HUD issued a new version of its Defect Taxonomy that includes the types of penalties lenders may expect to face for loanlevel violations of FHA requirements.
-HUD initially implemented the Defect Taxonomy (version 1)4 through its Loan Review System (LRS)5 in 2017.
+On October 24, 2019, in conjunction with its proposed revisions to the loan-level certifications, HUD issued a new version of its Defect Taxonomy that includes the types of penalties lenders may expect to face for loan-level violations of FHA requirements.
+HUD initially implemented the Defect Taxonomy (version 1) through its Loan Review System ("LRS") in 2017.
 The Defect Taxonomy created a method of identifying loan-level defects, categorizing those defects and identifying their sources, causes, and severities.
 Over the past couple of years, HUD has revised the Defect Taxonomy in an effort to achieve more predictable review outcomes and identify penalties that align with the severity tiers listed in each defect area.
-While the original version remains in effect for loan reviews through December 31, 2019, HUD's revised Defect Taxonomy (version 2)6 will be effective for loan reviews beginning January 1, 2020.
+While the original version remains in effect for loan reviews through December 31, 2019, HUD's revised Defect Taxonomy (version 2) took effect for loan reviews beginning January 1, 2020.